 When is the best time to cruise?

 That all depends on where in the world you want to cruise!
 Our team has compiled a Small Ship Cruise Calendar to assist travelers in seeing the bigger timing picture for some of our most popular destinations.
 If your travel dates are flexible, consider a region’s seasonality nuances, or you may choose based on particular interest like the best time to view whales, when baby penguins are hatching or to align with the warmest water temperatures for snorkeling and swimming.
+And river cruises can often have high- and low-water seasons you can consider.
 View our Small Ship Cruise Guide resources for more information and inspiration by destination.

 How active is a small ship cruise?

-It all depends on where you want to cruise, the size of the vessel you are on and its amenities.
+How much a small cruise costs all depends on where you want to go, the size of the vessel you are on and its amenities.
 All cruise and land tour pricing listed on the AdventureSmith Explorations website is the cost per person, in USD, and our rates depending on the destination start at around $200-$500 per day.
 This price often varies based on how many persons are sharing the cabin, transfer or tour.
 In general, small ship cruises cost more than their big-ship cruise counterparts, but the experience is so inclusive and immersive that the dividends to you are much greater.

 What about pricing for single travelers on a cruise?